Got Waitlisted? How to Write a Letter of Continued Interest

 How to Write a Letter of Continued Interest

-Then, update the school on any recent accomplishments.
-Let the admissions committee know about your current grades or if your GPA improved since your initial application.
-If you retook the SAT or ACT, mention a higher score.
+A letter of continued interest should include new, relevant information about you and your education.
+Let the admissions committee know if your current grades or GPA have improved significantly since your initial application.
+If you retook the SAT or ACT and got a higher score, mention it.

 Letter of Continued Interest Example #1